Written by IFF Research

 Providers with over 1,000 homes:

-- Registered group parents must report consolidated TSMs for the group, calculated on the basis of all relevant social housing stock owned by themselves and all subsidiary registered providers
+• Registered group parents must report consolidated TSMs for the group, calculated based on all relevant social housing stock owned by themselves and all subsidiary registered providers

 Providers with a stock size of less than 1,000: